rust-lang/prev.rust-lang.org/community.md

 According to [CodeTriage](http://www.codetriage.com), the Rust language has the most contributors of any programming language.
-If you want to join in the fun but aren't sure about the process, please take a look at [how to contribute](./how_to_contribute.html).
+If you want to join in the fun but aren't sure what to work on, please take a look at [how to contribute](./how_to_contribute.html).

 [Github](https://github.com/rust-lang/rust)